threefoldtech/tfgrid-sdk-ts/packages/types/src/errors/readme.md

 # TS SDK Errors

-Errors in this package are divided into 11 [module](./modules.ts) each module have its own specified errors.
+Errors in this package are divided into 11 [modules](./modules.ts) each module has its own specified errors.

 ## BaseError class